 If you're interested in supporting the Fine Arts Series at Good Shepherd, click here and type "fine arts" in the special fund line.

 |Michael Felcone, Concert Pianist

-Quintessentially Brass, founded in 2009, will perform on the same program representing brass repertoire guaranteed to surprise and delight its listeners.
+QuintEssentially Brass, founded in 2009, performed representing brass repertoire guaranteed to surprise and delight its listeners.
 Spanning five generations, the ensemble of five brass musicians has always been a favorite of audiences of all ages.
 This captivating group is known for its charming stage presence, flawless technique and entertaining presentation.

 Sunday, December 6, 2020 at 4 pm

 A Yuletide Celebration ushering in the Advent season will be inspired by an evening of Lessons & Carols.
 This theatrical occasion will also showcase an engaging walk through history highlighting Yule traditions from across time and around the world.
 We invite you to join us for a festive production that will delightfully entertain families and feed at-home participants in ways that stir us to remember Christ as the reason for this joyful time of year.

 Sunday, February 7, 2021 at 4 pm

 Cantor Christopher Prestia will present an organ and cello recital featuring "The Many Faces of Bach."
 Johann Sebastian Bach was not only the revered composer we celebrate today; he also was a teacher, court musician, performer, and church musician.
 The breadth of his surviving work tells us much about his world.
 In this program you'll be sure to learn something new as you become acquainted with the many faces of Bach.